This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 You can find help to fix that sagging wheelchair seat, though.

 It’s a good idea to clean your wheelchair and examine its mechanical functioning regularly.
-On page 24 of the Advantage manual, you will find a list of maintenance items that you can check weekly, monthly, at three months, and at 6 months.

 There’s no need to slump in a sagging seat!
 A new wheelchair seat can help you sit up and get comfortable.